 CAD elements with facilities provided by various graphic design environments and theoretical algorithms are frequently used for modeling moving or actuation and control elements [8-10].
 A.K.
-Kamath et al. presents the modeling and control of a cabled Spider Crane mechanism, in which the cable and pulley dynamics are decoupled and the payload is viewed as a pendulum suspended from a cable whose suspension point is on a table moving in a two-dimensional space, performing various simulations in the MATLAB software program [11].
+Kamath et al. presents the modeling and control of a cabled "Spider Crane" mechanism, in which the cable and pulley dynamics are decoupled and the payload is viewed as a pendulum suspended from a cable whose suspension point is on a table moving in a two-dimensional space, performing various simulations in the MATLAB software program [11].

 The hydraulic lifting system is considered one of the most important elements of the crane.
-As for the hydraulic system of spider cranes, it is divided into several components, the most important being: hydraulic pumps, hydraulic cylinders, valves, as well as oil filter elements.
-Linear hydraulic motors are commonly known as hydraulic cylinders and are hydraulic elements that define a linear movement with a certain force to the execution mechanism, realizing the reverse energy conversion from hydrostatic energy to mechanical energy.
+The hydraulic system of spider cranes is divided into several components, the most important being: hydraulic pumps, hydraulic cylinders, valves, as well as oil filter elements.
+Linear hydraulic motors are commonly known under the technical name of hydraulic cylinders and are hydraulic elements that define a linear movement with a certain force to the execution mechanism, resulting in the reverse energy conversion of hydrostatic energy to mechanical energy.
 Thus, the hydraulic energy is converted into an easily controllable force, which acts in a straight line.
-In the case of spider cranes, the hydraulic cylinders are with double actuation, with bilateral rod and telescopic cylinders.
+Spider cranes have hydraulic cylinders with double actuation, bilateral rods, and telescopic cylinders.

-Thus, Feng et al. [12] demonstrated that in a mechanical system of a Spider Crane driven by hydraulic cylinders, the dynamic response characteristics of the mechanical system are significantly affected by the stiffness characteristics of the hydraulic cylinders.
-So, was studied the impact of factors such as hydraulic fluid volume, deformation axial movement of the piston rod, expansion of the cylinder volume or deformation of the hydraulic cylinder seal.
+Thus, Feng et al. [12] demonstrated that in a mechanical system of a "Spider Crane" driven by hydraulic cylinders, the dynamic response characteristics of the mechanical system are significantly affected by the stiffness characteristics of the hydraulic cylinders by studying the impact of factors such as hydraulic fluid volume, deformation axial movement of the piston rod, expansion of the cylinder volume or deformation of the hydraulic cylinder seal.
 The influence of the hydraulic pump fluid discharge pressure and the lifting angle of the hook loads was also presented by L. Wu et al. [13] in the case of the synchronization of two hydraulic motors in a lifting system for large cranes.

-The paper aims to highlight some aspects regarding the construction and operation of a volumetric pump with variable flow pistons used in the construction of a Spider Crane system and the calculation of its functional parameters.
-Was evaluated some aspects regarding the hydraulic parameters that define an actuation cylinder of the system lift and general CAD and FEM models for an actuating cylinder, respectively the load hook, as a mechanism used for lifting weights.
+The paper aims to highlight some concrete aspects regarding the construction and operation of a volumetric pump with variable flow pistons from the construction of a "Spider Crane" type lifting system and the calculation of its functional parameters, aspects regarding the hydraulic parameters that define an actuation cylinder of the system lift and general CAD and FEM models for an actuating cylinder, respectively the load hook, as a mechanism used for lifting weights.